JNPRAutomate/automated_tickets_management_with_syslog_saltstack_RT/README.md

 - external pillars (variables) are in the gitlab repository ```organization/network_parameters``` (master branch)
 - Salt uses the gitlab repository ```organization/network_model``` as a remote file server (master branch)

-## Install a Gitlab server
+## Gitlab

-This SaltStack setup use a gitlab server for external pillars and as remote file server.
+This SaltStack setup uses a gitlab server for external pillars and as remote file server.

+### Install Gitlab

 There is a Gitlab docker image available https://hub.docker.com/r/gitlab/gitlab-ce/